atrial-albumen/atrial-albumen.github.io/_posts/2023-05-25-digital-sheet-music-setup/2023-05-25-i-use-an-ipad.md

 ---
-title: My Digital Sheet Music Setup
+title: I Use an iPad for Sheet Music
 date: 2023-05-25 14:00:00 +0s
 modified:
 tags: [iPad]